readium/webpub-manifest/extensions/divina.md

 #### Transition File

-When the type is animation, a video to be played before the next resource appears.
+When the type is `animation`, a video to be played before the next resource appears.

 In this case `overflow` is forced to `clipped` while `fit` is inherited from the parent resource.